 Over the years, we have worked with applications that require the same valve model, but in different locations of a device.
 Thus, the easiest assembly option is to color code.

-Some of our Series 100 Specialty Valves may require color coding if they are used together in the same device because they look similar, but are designed for reverse flow; these include: Barbed Model #111 & 118, Male NPT Model #103 & 109, Flanged Side Seal Model #154 & 191.
+Some of our Series 100 Specialty Valves may require color coding if they are used together in the same device because they look similar, but are intended for reverse flow; these include: Barbed Model #111 & 118, Male NPT Model #103 & 109, Flanged Side Seal Model #154 & 191.

 Additionally, if you use our Series 300 Modular Valves or our Series 500 Miniature Valves, we can color code the inlet and outlet to ensure it is installed correctly in your device.
 For example, instructions reading “install red side first” may be clearer versus “install barb side first” to an assembler.

 Smart Products USA offers color coding in every series of our valves.
 The standard material we color code with is Polypropylene.
 Typical colors available are white, brown, purple, yellow, green, and orange.
 Series 300 offers red, blue, and white only in polypropylene.
-We can also color code our other plastic body materials if your design requires it.
+We can also color code our other plastic body materials if your device requires it.

 Connect green valve to Section A and purple valve to Section B.